 Interlibrary Loan has expanded its services!
-Faculty, staff, and now students can request books not available at CUNY through ILL.
-We are also continuing to fill article and individual book chapter requests and deliver them electronically.
+Faculty, staff, and now students can request books not available at CUNY through ILL—this includes textbooks.
+We also fill article and individual book chapter requests and deliver them electronically.
 ILL is great for scholarly research and course assignments.

 Library Instruction Offerings

 Are you assigning papers or projects that require library research?
 You can request a library instruction session for your in-person or online synchronous class.